Examine Event Details in the Events View

 Host information is displayed for network and endpoint events with the endpoint data.

-You can filter the events in the Events view using the Events Filter panel (version 11.5 and later).
+You can filter the events in the Events view using the Events Meta panel.
 For more information, see Filter Results in the Events View.

 Note: Endpoint data is displayed only if you have an Endpoint deployment, and the Endpoint agents are configured for expanded network visibility.
 For more information to enable expanded network visibility, see "Creating Groups and Policies" in the Endpoint Configuration Guide.